 Could giant ‘Chinese spy balloon’ be linked to Montana’s nuclear missile sites?

+Could the China ‘spy’ balloon be linked to Montana’s nuclear missile sites?

 150 warheads located at Malmstrom Air Force Base